GatoGraphQL/ExtensionStarter/README.md

 ### Use the same GitHub Actions workflows developed for the Gato GraphQL plugin

 The GitHub Actions workflows developed for the Gato GraphQL plugin are readily-available to create and release our extensions.

 This includes Continuous Integration workflows to:

 - Generate the plugin (when merging a PR, or creating a release from a tag)
 - Scope the extension plugin
 - Downgrade the code from PHP 8.1 (for DEV), to PHP 7.2 (for PROD)
 - Run coding standard checks (via PHPCS), unit tests (via PHPUnit) and static code analysis (via PHPStan)
 - Run integration tests via InstaWP (automatically installing the newly-generated extension plugin on the InstaWP instance)

+### Code Downgrades (PHP 8.1 during DEV, converted to PHP 7.2 for PROD)

+The source code for the main Gato GraphQL plugin, and any of its extensions, is PHP 8.1.

+For distribution, though, the plugin and extensions use PHP 7.2, thanks to a "downgrade" process of its code via [Rector](https://github.com/rectorphp/rector/).

+Downgrading code provides the best trade-off between availability of PHP features (during development), and the size of the potential userbase (when releasing the plugin):

+- Use the strict typing features from PHP 8.1 (typed properties, union types, and others) to develop the plugin, reducing the possibility it will contain bugs
+- Increase the potential number of users who can use your plugin, in production, by releasing it with PHP 7.2

+**Heads up!** Not all PHP 8.1 features are available, but only those ones that are "downgradeable" via Rector.
+Check the list of [Supported PHP features in `GatoGraphQL/GatoGraphQL`](https://github.com/GatoGraphQL/GatoGraphQL/blob/master/docs/supported-php-features.md).

 ### Lando is ready